 Here are two major sales tips right out of the mouth and memory of your mother:

 1. Make friends: There’s an old sales adage that says, “All things being equal, people want to do business with their friends.”
 I say, “All things being not quite so equal, people still want to do business with their friends.”

 Your mother never told you to use the alternative-of-choice close or the sharp-angle close on Johnny.
 She just said make friends.
 That may have been one of the most powerful sales lessons you ever got.

 2. Say nice things: Your mother told you, “If you have nothing nice to say, say nothing.”
 I’m certain she only told you this a hundred times.

 Somehow after you got your business cards printed, that lesson was lost — especially when you begin speaking about your competition.
 I’m sure your mother would approve of referring to them as “my worthy competition.”

-More motherly advice and answers next week.
+More motherly advice and answers next time.
 Meanwhile, wash behind your ears.

 Jeffrey Gitomer is the author of 12 best-selling books.
 His real-world ideas and content also are available as online courses at GitomerVT.com.
 For information about training and seminars, visit gitomer.com or gitomercertifiedadvisors.com, or email Jeffrey personally at email@example.com.